piascikj/imdone/README.md

 More
 ----
 - **Edit and create files directly in iMDone using the [Ace editor](http://ace.ajax.org)!**
+- **Stay focused on your current task!
+It's always there in the bottom right corner.**
 - **Preview markdown files and print them as markdown or html!**
+- **Use it to navigate between markdown files.**

 Prerequisites